katta/jabfinder/README.md

 Refer the following examples to know how to use this utility
 ```
+## Replace districtCode with the district you are searching for.
+Check this doc below on how to find the district code.

 ## For 18 years and dosage 1
 ./jabfinder check -d <districtCode> -a 18 -e 1

 ## For 45 years and dosage 2
 ./jabfinder check -d <districtCode> -a 45 -e 2

-## Replace districtCode with the district you are searching for
+## For checking continuousy use the "--notify" flag.
+The  command will check for availability every 10 seconds by default.
+./jabfinder check -d <districtCode> -a 45 -e 2 --notify

+## You can change the duration between checks by providing the interval in the command as shown below.
+JABF_NOTIFY_INTERVALINSECONDS=20 ./jabfinder check -d <districtCode> -a 45 -e 2 --notify
 ```

 #### Sample Response